windyeasy/npssh/readme.md

   isDeleteRemoteFiles: true, // Whether to delete all the files in the remote folder. default value: false }
 ```
+- if you want protect your's private information, you need to add `.npssh` to `.gitignore`.

 Add script for package.json: